Supported Flux.1 base models

 - Community Edition: Supported for all users

-- Schnell - Fasted Flux model designed for local development and personal use
+- Schnell - Fastest Flux model designed for local development and personal use

 - Supported in both Professional and Community Editions